9 Dangers of False Doctrines & Teachings

 These kind of doctrines and many others do not speak of the Biblical Jesus or the God of the Bible.
 These false doctrines speak of another Jesus.
 Therefore while false teachers may read from the Bible and mention the name “Jesus” in their teachings, their false teachings do not represent the true Biblical character and nature of Jesus Christ.
 Hence false teachers will present a different Jesus by misinterpreting and twisting the actual meaning and context of various Scriptures.

-Popular false doctrines and teachings that are taught today such as the prosperity gospel, spiritual covering / shepherding doctrines, seed-faith teachings, antinomianism / hyper-grace, the word of faith teachings and many more, all create a false concept of Jesus Christ and the true character of God.
+Popular false doctrines and teachings that are taught today such as the prosperity gospel, spiritual covering / shepherding doctrines, seed-faith teachings, antinomianism / hyper-grace, the word of faith theology and New Apostolic Reformation teachings and many more, all create a false concept of Jesus Christ and the true character of God.
 They propagate a false gospel and another Jesus instead of the Biblical Christ.

 These false doctrines and others tend to diminish and distort the authentic nature and character of Christ.